Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow: Results Discussion

 \subsubsection{Operator-driven resolvent modes}

 The resolvent operator is constructed by linearizing the equations of fluid motion around the turbulent mean flow, obtained from ensemble-averaged DNS data.
 In this case, the Reynolds number used for the operator is the bulk value extracted from the DNS data, ${Re}_b = 3625$, with the corresponding mean flow yielding a Brinkman number of ${Br}_b \approx 5 \cdot 10^{-5}$.
 It is important to note that the body force driving the flow is set to $F = 0$, as it is intrinsically handled by the feedback loop controller within the simulation.
 Figure~\ref{fig:sigma_maps_turbulent} presents the amplification associated with the leading singular value.
-While the amplification patterns exhibit slight variations compared to the laminar base flow case, the optimal wavenumber locations remain largely consistent.
-However, both the optimal forcings and their corresponding responses differ markedly from those observed in the high-pressure laminar-based resolvent analysis, as shown in Figure~\ref{fig:response_forcing_sigma_1_HP_turbulent}.
-Near the hot/top wall, the forcing is influenced by the pseudo-boiling region, where strong density and spanwise velocity fluctuations give rise to a pair of counter-rotating vortices elongated in the wall-normal direction.
-As illustrated in Figure~\ref{fig:patterns_turbulent}, the topology of the structures are biased toward the cold/bottom wall.
-The associated response, visualized in the $x$–$y$ plane, is dominated by a single streamwise-aligned structure that follows the wall-normal profile [Figure~\ref{fig:patterns_turbulent}(a)] and is advected downstream.
+While the amplification patterns exhibit slight variations compared to the laminar base flow case, the optimal wavenumber locations remain largely consistent. \review{At $c^+=1$, the normalized phase speed corresponds to the average maximum value near the pseudo-boiling region.
+This illustrates resolvent amplification at a physically relevant phase speed rather than at the wall-normal coordinate of maximum kinetic energy.} However, both the optimal forcings and their corresponding responses differ markedly from those observed in the high-pressure laminar-based resolvent analysis, as shown in Figure~\ref{fig:response_forcing_sigma_1_HP_turbulent}.
+Near the hot/top wall, the forcing is influenced by the pseudo-boiling region, where strong density and spanwise velocity fluctuations give rise to a pair of counter-rotating vortices elongated in the wall-normal direction. \review{Specifically, the topology of the structures is biased toward the cold wall, with the response being dominated by a single, streamwise-aligned mode.
+This structure conforms to the wall-normal mean profile and is advected downstream.}